zevy613/Final-Project-The-Making-of-a-Successful-Movie/README.md

 ### Business problem:
 For this project, I will produce a MySQL database on Movies from 2000 to 2019 from a subset of IMDB's publicly available dataset.
 Ultimately, I will use this database to analyze what makes a movie successful and will provide recommendations to the stakeholder on how to make a successful movie.
+This project will use a combination of machine-learning-model-based insights and hypothesis testing to extract insights for our stakeholders.

 ### Goal:
  - Predict what makes a movie successful.